Electric car myths busted

 Some specialist policies might provide you with a hybrid or electric vehicle courtesy car if yours is out of commission.
 Currently, Aviva offers a standard small petrol or conventionally powered vehicle.
 Martin says this has the potential to change, but it can be hard to supply vehicles that aren’t widely available in the hire fleets.
 “We get a lot of our mobility and courtesy vehicles from the likes of Enterprise, so until they have large stocks of small EVs for rental, it’s difficult for us to provide EV mobility to our customers.”

 EVs do have some differences to other cars.
 For example, you have a charging cable, and it’s possible that when you plug in your car, someone might trip over the cable, get injured, and sue you.
 “An electric vehicle policy will probably cover you for a trip event,” says Martin.
 “But your standard motor policy will provide that cover too.
 You also might find that the cable is stolen.
-The cable is part of the vehicle, it’s an accessory.
+The cable isn't part of the vehicle, it’s an accessory.
 And all our policies cover accessories.
-So, while we don’t necessarily specify ‘charging cables’, we cover accessories, so if something happens to the cable, it’s covered.”
+So if something happens to the cable, it’s covered.
+Additionally, in many of our policies we are now including two extra benefits for our EV customers.
+If you run out of charge away from home, we’ll arrange for your car to be given a boost or be recovered to the nearest charge point.
+We’ll also provide cover for breakdown or failure of your home charger."
+Footnote [2]

 Range anxiety, or the fear of running out of battery, is another common concern when people either consider or first buy an EV.
 “The first generation of electric vehicles, it’s fair to say, had limited realistic ranges – what was publicised as the predicted range and what you got in reality could be quite different, and this was impacted by your driving style, the traffic, the ambient temperatures,” Martin says.

 However, modern EV's have much better ranges – it's realistic to have a range of over 200 miles.
-As of the end of November 2022 there were more than 620,000 battery-electric cars registered in the UK [1]Footnote 1.
+As of the end of July 2024 there are nearly 1,200,000 battery-electric cars registered in the UK Footnote [3].
 This suggests that people are realising going electric is a more viable option.
+With our new Running out of Charge benefit if the worst does happen you know we will be here to assist.

-But if you're still worried about running out of charge, fear not.
+If you're still worried about running out of charge, fear not.
 Although there's an extensive network of charge points across the UK, if it does happen to you, your insurer is likely to step in to help, considering this a breakdown.
-If Aviva customers choose the breakdown cover add-on and their car runs out of charge, then the RAC will step in to help and give them a boost to their battery or tow them to the nearest charge point.
-Different policies and providers will have slightly different approaches but. like Aviva, they'll probably come and assist if you run out of charge – just like they would if you ran out of fuel.
+Under our comprehensive car insurance cover, if your electric vehicle runs out of charge, an RAC mechanic will come out and either charge your battery to get you to a working charging point, or transport you, your vehicle and up to seven passengers to a working charging point or your home.
+Whichever is closer.
+Footnote [2] Different policies and providers may vary in their coverage, but many offer optional add-ons, such as additional assistance for running out of charge, similar to how they would assist if you ran out of fuel.